sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 ![cluster_overview](../assets/images/cluster_overview.png)

 Users do not access each machine individually, but rather connect to a **head node**.
 From there, they can interact with the cluster using the **job scheduler** (here slurm).
-The job scheduler's role is to manage where and how to run the jobs of all users, such that waiting time is minimized and resource usage is optimized.
+The job scheduler's role is to manage where and how to run the jobs of all users, such that waiting time is minimized and resource usage is shared and optimized.

 !!!
 Warning
 	Everyone is connected to the same head node.
-Do not perform compute-intensive tasks on it or you will slow everyone down!
+Do not perform compute-intensive tasks on it, or you will slow everyone down!

 ## Connect to the server